cpjolicoeur/feedcache/readme.txt

 == Installation ==

 1. Upload the feedcache directory to your wordpress wp-content/plugins directory.
+Make sure the feedcache directory is writeable by the web server (rw-rw-rw 666).

-2a.
-Change the file permissions on the master-config.txt file to rw-rw-rw- (666) 2b.
-Change the file permissions on the files/ directory to rwxrwxrwx (777)
+2. Change the file permissions on the master-config.txt file to rw-rw-rw- (666)

 3. Activate the FeedCache plugin through your wordpress plugin menu

-4. Setup FeedCache options under the Options -> FeedCache Options menu (a) Choose the number of feed groups you want (1 - 10) (b) Add your list of RSS feeds 1 per line and set the other options.
+4. Setup FeedCache options under the Options -> FeedCache Options menu (a) Choose the number of feed groups you want (1 - 99) (b) Add your list of RSS feeds 1 per line and set the other options.
 You can have up to 4 different groupings of RSS feeds to cache.
       If you wish to manually override the name of the feed, place a pipe character "|" after the RSS URL and then type the name you want to use (e.g http://www.craigjolicoeur.com|Craig P Jolicoeur)
       If you wish to manually override the number of feed items to display, place a pipe character "|" after the feed title and enter the number to display